wochit/wochit-embedded/docs/index.md

 ### Context configuration

 Call config() to set up the integration context.
-It must be called only once in the scope where *client_id* and *user-token* are easily available.
+It must be called only once in the scope where *Client ID* and *userToken* are easily available.

 <code-group>